Navigant analysis suggests 18% average supply expense reduction opportunity for hospitals while maintaining quality

 CHICAGO – Sept.
 13, 2017 – Hospitals nationwide could reduce annual supply expenses by approximately $23 billion in aggregate through improvements in supply chain operations, processes, and product use, according to a Navigant analysis of more than 2,300 hospitals.
 This represents a 17.8 percent average total supply expense reduction opportunity or up to $9.9 million a year per hospital – an amount equivalent to the annual salaries of 150 registered nurses, or the cost of 4,000 cardiac defibrillators or five Da Vinci robots.

-The analysis also shows lower supply spending does not have to reduce quality, as hospital-acquired condition and value-based purchasing scores are slightly better at top-performing supply chain facilities.
+The healthcare supply chain analysis also shows lower supply spending does not have to reduce quality, as hospital-acquired condition and value-based purchasing scores are slightly better at top-performing supply chain facilities.
 Moreover, the chance to realize savings may exist for all types of hospitals, with opportunities relatively equal across such characteristics as size, regional location, and whether the facility is urban or rural, for-profit or not-for-profit, or system-based or standalone.
 To view these results, visit www.navigant.com/SupplyChainAnalysis.

 “The pressure on hospitals and health systems to reduce costs and maintain quality will only intensify, no matter the outcome of healthcare reform,” said Christine Torres, system VP of supply chain management for Philadelphia-based Main Line Health.
 “The supply chain represents close to a third of the average hospital’s overall operating expense, and it’s predicted to surpass labor as a hospital’s greatest expense by 2020.
 Opportunities exist for all organizations, even top performers, to improve supply chain efficiencies while continuing to offer the highest levels of care to the communities we serve.”